 3. Hang graphic artwork.

-Weave in throwback, yet on-trend details into your midcentury living room with graphic artwork.
-Here, in this space dreamed up by Shea from Studio McGee, the art prints take center stage.
+Weave in throwback, yet on-trend details in your midcentury living room with graphic artwork.
+Here, in this space dreamed up by Shea from Studio McGee, the navy art prints take center stage above the sectional sofa and side table.
 And bonus: They're available for purchase online.

 4. Consider a subtle color palette.

-There's no rule that says midcentury modern spaces must have attention grabbing color palettes.
-The style can also be communicated with a subtle approach, as seen in this living room designed by Jessica Helgerson.
-Whites, creams, and beiges come together to create a stylish refuge.
+There's no rule that says midcentury spaces must have attention-grabbing color palettes.
+The classic style can also be communicated with a subtle approach, as seen in this modern home designed by Jessica Helgerson.
+Shades of white, cream, and beige come together to create a stylish refuge, complete with an Acapulco-style accent chair in natural materials.

 5. Allow white to act as a neutral backdrop.

-Since many midcentury-inspired pieces of decor tend to be vibrant, with graphic patterns, it only makes sense to give them a fitting backdrop so they can truly stand out.
-In this living room designed by Martha Mulholland, classic furnishings sit on top of a bold area rug.
+Since many midcentury-inspired pieces of decor tend to be vibrant, with graphic patterns, it only makes sense to give them a fitting backdrop, like white walls.
+This will allow them to truly stand out.
+For example, in this living room designed by Martha Mulholland, classic furnishings, like the iconic Ray Eames chair, sit on top of a bold area rug.

 6. Spotlight a retro light fixture.

-Bring in a few midcentury pieces, like a set of vintage chairs or Jonathan Adler ceramics, and mix them with a few items that are personal to you, such as meaningful artwork or houseplants in handcrafted pots.
+Consider bringing in just a few midcentury pieces, like a set of vintage chairs or ceramics.
+Then mix them with items that are personal to you, such as meaningful artwork or houseplants in handcrafted pots.
 This midcentury living room designed by Emily Henderson went the eclectic route, and it simply sings.

 8. Create a midcentury reading nook.

 Transform your living room into a midcentury reading nook like the one in this Eichler home designed by Michael Hennessey Architecture.
-Pair cozy seating with timeless pieces such as an Arco floor lamp and Vitsoe shelving unit.
+Pair cozy seating with timeless pieces such as an Arco floor lamp and Vitsoe bookcase.
+A midcentury fireplace feels just right here alongside the floor-to-ceiling shelving unit, too.

-Who says that midcentury design can't go on a beach vacation?
+Who says that midcentury design can't lean a little bit coastal?
 In this vacation home owned by Haleigh and Scott, you might find yourself saying, "Surf's up."
-While the color palette is inspired by the sea, this coastal cool abode hasn't lost its midcentury roots.
+While the color palette is inspired by the sea, this cool abode hasn't lost its midcentury roots, especially with a throwback-inspired leather sofa from West Elm that pairs nicely with a sky-blue tufted velvet sofa.

 10. Combine with boho charm.

 If you're envisioning a midcentury living room but you can't ignore your inner bohemian, do both.
-Pair a little greenery and a few woven wall hangings with your midcentury inspired furniture like blogger Justine Celina Maguire to create a dreamy refuge all your own.
+Pair a little greenery and a few woven wall hangings (Don Freedman wall hangings always look ideal in midcentury spaces) with your mid-mod furniture.
+This is how blogger Justine Celina Maguire created a dreamy refuge all her own.

 11. Commit to authenticity.

 So, you know that thing we said earlier about bringing in hints of midcentury here and there?
-Well if you're more of an all-or-nothing person, take a page out of Lindsey Herron and Yoni Goldberg's midcentury Airbnb, and just go for it.
-Their living room is the epitome of cool and looks as if we've stepped into a time machine.
+Well, if you're more of an all-or-nothing person, take a page out of Lindsey Herron and Yoni Goldberg's midcentury Airbnb, and just go for it.
+Their living room is the epitome of cool and makes us feel as if we've stepped into a time machine.
+Craving pendant lights in your space?
+Turn to a George Nelson bubble lamp.

 12. Think quiet sophistication.

-On the other side of the spectrum, a living room doesn't have to scream "midcentury."
-Go for a a minimal, yet elegant vibe like this pop-up shop presented by The Line.
-Midcentury furniture and wooden elements lend a refined look.
+On the other side of the spectrum, go for a slightly industrial, yet elegant vibe like this pop-up shop presented by The Line.
+Midcentury modern furniture pieces, like a chair and ottoman sporting clean lines, and wooden elements lend a refined, contemporary look.

 13. Warm things up.

-As demonstrated by Amber Lewis, you can craft a warm, welcoming appearance in your midcentury living room by purchasing furnishings and decor with blush undertones.
-Also, be sure to include faux-fur throws and patterned rugs to create a cozy, layered effect.
+As demonstrated by Amber Lewis, you can craft a warm, welcoming appearance in your midcentury living room, and accompanying dining room, by purchasing furnishings and decor with blush undertones.
+Natural wood finishes, as seen in the lounge chairs, coffee table, and woven floor poufs, also lend warmth.
+Be sure to include faux fur throws and patterned rugs to create a cozy, layered effect.

 14. Don’t forget the details.